hanproj/Received-fu/README.md

 # Received-fu
-This is a repository for creating a rhyme annotated corpus of received Han dynasty 賦 fu poems
+This is a repository for creating a rhyme annotated corpus of received Han dynasty 賦 Fu poems